thalesgroup-cert/Watcher/_sources/README.md.txt

 ## Static configuration
 Most of the settings can be modified from the `/admin` page.

 There are other settings located in the `.env` file that you can configure.

+Many of the external-integration settings below (SMTP, Slack, MISP, TheHive, Citadel, CyberWatch feeds) can also be viewed, overridden, and tested live from the [Connectors](#connectors) page, without editing the `.env` file.

 ### Production Settings [Important]